instructlab/dev-docs/docs/rag/rag-initial-code-location.md

 - Building their own RAG is extra work.
 - Users who are not experts on RAG might not build a RAG that provides outstanding results.

 There is a very simple RAG capability at <https://github.com/instructlab/rag> .
 It is not tightly integrated with InstructLab and it does not use any advanced RAG capabilities.
-However, we have a directive from product management to not just unilaterally delete it or replace it with something radically different.
+However, we have a request from a stakeholder to not just unilaterally delete it or replace it with something radically different.

 ## Goals